 The Personality of a Holland Lop

-If you want a pet that interacts with you, you’ll love this breed.
+If you want a pet that truly interacts with you, you’ll love this breed.
 Many owners describe them as “puppy-like.”
+They form deep bonds with their humans and often follow their owners from room to room.

 - Social Butterflies: You might find them trailing behind you as you move through the house.